Sterile Processing Technician Career Information

 - Stay on top of the changing technologies and regulations that are relevant to the job

-- Follow precise instructions
+- Follow precise instructions and adhere to rigid standards

 Where Can a Sterile Processing Technician Work?